Can a Joint Owner of a Property Force a Sale?

 If there is any possible way to sell a portion of the property, then you can sell that.
 The next thing is you can sell your share.

-You camp also try to convince the other co-owners or for face a little.
+You can also try to convince the other co-owners or face a little.
 If it doesn’t work, then fill up a lawsuit for property division.

 Can a spouse force the sale of a house?